 It was Thursday evening of October 5th.
 I had been experiencing contractions all week, but nothing consistent enough to officially be in labor.
 Plus, we were scheduled for an induction and I have never delivered early with any of my other babes.
 So I put it out of my mind that it was a possibility despite the fact that I was already 3 cm dilated following our OB appointment just a few days earlier.

-We were checked into the hospital just after midnight with my contractions being two minutes apart consistently.
 Our laboring room was large and the nurse on the night shift quickly got me everything I needed and set us up to make sure we could get as much rest as we could before things really started progressing.
-After checking my cervix and even though I was still only at a 3 and not fully effaced, we all joked at how quickly this baby was going to arrive.
+After checking my cervix and even though I was still only at a 3 and not fully effaced, we all joked about how quickly this baby was going to arrive.
 After all, it was my fifth babe and my body had been through this all before so it was just a game of patience and I mentally prepared myself to meet our little boy within the next few hours.

-After a short time we decided the contractions were intense enough to have the anesthesiologist come in for the epidural.
+After a short time, we decided the contractions were intense enough to have the anesthesiologist come in for the epidural.
 And thank goodness for medical professionals with good senses of humor who are able to make patients feel comfortable despite high anxiety – especially when they are the ones sticking a needle in your spine.
 As many times as I have done this, the idea of going through it and the anticipation always gets me worked up.
-Jarett squeezed my hands tight throughout the process knowing I just wanted it to be over and then held me close as my body started shaking (always a side effect I deal with).
+The Bearded Gent squeezed my hands tight throughout the process knowing I just wanted it to be over and then held me close as my body started shaking (always a side effect I deal with).
 Before I knew it though, the meds were working, my body was relaxed and I was feeling tired.
 Following the epidural, my doctor called in to start me on Pitocin to make sure things kept progressing since I was still at a 3 and hadn’t effaced any more.
-Once that IV was started and they had begun my first antibiotic round for the Strep B (which I had tested positive for), Jarett and I got comfortable in order to get a little bit of sleep.
+Once that IV was started and they had begun my first antibiotic round for Strep B (which I had tested positive for), and the Bearded Gent and I got comfortable in order to get a little bit of sleep.

 Before we knew it was 4:00 PM.
 Contractions had become inconsistent, but strong enough that we called in the anesthesiologist to top off my epidural again since it was beginning to wear off.
 My doctor stopped in and was still surprised we hadn’t progressed anymore due to my history.
 He told us he was going to run some errands close by and would be back in no time and instructed me once again to continue to rest as much as I could.